Damage response, Habitat restoration, Research

 The ultimate goal of NRDAR is to implement restoration projects that would make the public whole for the harm done to natural resources as a result of an oil spill.
 The Trustees will seek input from stakeholder and local groups during the development and evaluation of restoration ideas.

 An important part of the Restoration Planning Phase is the scaling of restoration projects, in which the Trustees determine the appropriate size of a restoration project so that the natural resource benefits produced by the project would adequately offset the quantified harm caused by the oil spill.
-The results of the injury assessment and restoration planning activities will be documented in a draft Restoration Plan that will be made available for public review and comment.
+The results of the injury assessment and restoration planning activities will be documented in two Restoration Plans-- one for marine resources, and one for marine birds, marine mammals, and human uses.
+For each Restoration Plan, the Trustees will make a draft document available for public review and comment.
+The Trustees will consider all comments received and revise the Restoration Plan as necessary.
 The final Restoration Plan would be the basis for an application to the National Pollution Funds Center for funding to implement restoration.

 Programs